What are the Julian Alps?

 Julian Alps hiking trails are numerous in number.
 So many inviting hiking trails await that it’s nice to take it easy and dedicate a short hiking holiday just for that.
 When choosing the most enriching and accessible Julian trails, heading to the Soča Valley area is definitely the right approach.

 The Soča Valley and its immediate surroundings promise diverse landscapes, rock formations and views of exceptional beauty.
 This emerald jewel possesses a variety of secret locations that you can spend your days exploring with a local expert who knows exactly where the best things to see are hidden.

-Julian hiking should always involve stopping off at villages and hamlets to observe the Alpine traditions of the place.
+Julian Alps hiking should always involve stopping off at villages and hamlets to observe the Alpine traditions of the place.
 That’s why this type of holiday includes visiting lovely local cultural heritage sites and eating at restaurants that serve typical Slovenian cuisine from this amazing region.